Hair transplants are performed more than ever before. Unfortunately, so is hair transplant repair surgery.

 A Follicular Unit Extraction (FUE) hair transplant can be a transformative experience for those affected by hair loss.
 However, certain medical conditions, lifestyle factors, and scalp issues can act as hair transplant contraindications.
+Read on to learn about some of the most common contraindications for surgical hair restoration and discover who is not suitable for a hair transplant procedure.

 Commonly used to treat genetic hair loss, FUE hair transplantation is a safe and effective surgical treatment for hair restoration.
 It’s minimally invasive, performed under local anaesthesia and, unlike follicular unit transplantation (FUT), does not leave a linear scar.